What Are the Best Energy-Efficient Upgrades for Your Home?

-Dark-colored roofs can heat up the attic and put burden on the home's HVAC system throughout the summer.
-A cool roof is a light-colored roof that reflects energy back into the atmosphere, thus maintaining a cooler attic at the hottest times of year.
+Dark-colored roofs can heat up the attic and put a burden on the home's HVAC system throughout the summer.
+A cool roof is a light-colored roof that reflects energy into the atmosphere, thus maintaining a cooler attic at the hottest times of the year.
 Installing a cool roof can save money on air conditioning costs while also reducing the wear and tear on the air conditioner, thus saving money in a variety of ways.

 Selling Your Home?
 Contact a Real Estate Professional Today

 If you're selling your home, talk to a real estate professional to get your home listed today.
-When you're talking about your home's features, discuss any high-ROI efficiency upgrades you may have made recently.
+When talking about your home's features, discuss any high-ROI efficiency upgrades you may have made recently.
 The more your real estate professional knows about home improvements you've made that improve your home's energy efficiency, the easier it will be for your real estate professional to craft an attractive listing about your house.